allex-lowlevel-libs/inherit/README.md

 # inherit
-This is a simple lib that exports just two functions:
+This is a simple lib that exports just two methods:

 ## inherit
 A well known JavaScript inheritance pattern.
 Expects two parameters: